 What is hemolytic anemia?

-Hemolytic anemia is a disorder in which the red blood cells are destroyed faster than they can be made.
-The term for destruction of red blood cells is hemolysis.
-There are two types of hemolytic anemia, intrinsic and extrinsic.
+Hemolytic anemia is a disorder in which red blood cells are destroyed faster than they can be made.
+The destruction of red blood cells is called hemolysis.

 What causes hemolytic anemia?

-- Medications, such as penicillin, antimalarial medications, sulfa medications, or acetaminophen
+- Medicines, such as penicillin, antimalarial medicines, sulfa medicines, or acetaminophen

-- Autoimmune disorders, such as lupus, rheumatoid arthritis, Wiskott-Aldrich syndrome, or ulcerative colitis
+- Autoimmune disorders, such as lupus, rheumatoid arthritis, or ulcerative colitis

-- Mechanical heart valves that may shear red blood cells as they leave the heart
+- Mechanical heart valves that may damage red blood cells as they leave the heart

 What are the symptoms of hemolytic anemia?